Welcome to our free resources: aptitude test practice and aptitude test tips.

 Narrowing down the number of answer options is a good strategy.
 Review the answer options.
 Mentally remove any that are of the wrong magnitude.
 Ensure that your answer always remains within the range of the remaining answer options.

 - If not then you must have the wrong method of calculation and will need to rethink your calculation.

-- When your answer is close to one of the answer options then you’ve most likely made one (or more!) errors in your calculation.
+- What about ehen your answer is close to one of the answer options?
+Then you’ve most likely made one (or more!) errors in your calculation.

 - If you get an answer equal to one of the answer options then don’t assume that it’s the correct answer.